Anthony Ornato: Career

 Ornato was a police officer for two years in Waterbury, CT.
 He became a special agent in 1997 and worked as a criminal investigator in the New Haven Resident Office.
 He has been a member of the U.S. Secret Service for over 25 years.
 After joining the Secret Service in 1997, he worked in a variety of departments, including the Presidential Protective Division, Protective Operations, and Criminal Investigations.
 He has also worked as a special agent.

 Ornato worked in the Presidential Protective Division during the administrations of George W. Bush, Barack Obama and Donald Trump.
+Ornato was promoted a number of times under the Obama administration.
 In July 2019, when Trump became the first U.S. president to cross into North Korea, the Associated Press debunked unsubstantiated claims circulated on social media that Trump entered the Demilitarized Zone unaccompanied and without military protection, reporting that he had been accompanied by Ornato as his personal security.

-After having worked on the Trump presidential detail for three years, Ornato received the unprecedented permission to temporarily take a leave of absence to become a White House political advisor.
-In December 2019, Trump announced that Ornato would be changing roles, stating, "The United States Secret Service Deputy Assistant Director, Anthony Ornato, will become my new Deputy Chief of Staff for Operations."
+After having worked on the Trump presidential detail for three years, Ornato moved to role of Deputy Chief of Staff for Operations.
+By that time Ornato was happy working at Secret Service headquarters and did not want the job according to three former White House officials.
+He rejected the assignment several times, but began to feel pressured by Secret Service leadership.
+But when Trump called to tell him he was putting Ornato in the job, he believed he had no choice but to take it, according to those officials In December 2019, Trump announced that Ornato would be detailed to the White House stating, "The United States Secret Service Deputy Assistant Director, Anthony Ornato, will become my new Deputy Chief of Staff for Operations."
+Ornato was not a political advisor and not employed by the Trump administration as had been reported.
+He did not take a leave of absence and, as an SES detailee, was on loan from and employed by the US Secret Service during his assignment.
 With this shift Ornato left his role as protective agent to become a manager responsible for all aspects of security, travel, information technology, military operations, scheduling and operational logistics required in support of the President," managing a budget of approximately $800 million and leading a workforce of over 5,000 persons.
 He and his team provided management and administration services, human resources support, financial oversight, and medical support.
 He managed the Residence staff assigned to the president and the Executive Office of the President complex.
 Ornato also had responsibility for a variety of offices related to the White House, including Camp David, the Presidential Airlift Group, the Presidential Marine Helicopter Squadron, the White House Communications Agency.
 He was also responsible for the "Presidential Continuity Policy, Plans and Requirements."